htrgouvea/research/index.md

 ## About Me

 Hi!
-My name is Heitor Gouvêa and I am a independent Anonymity & Privacy Researcher, also study about Developer Relations...
+My name is Heitor Gouvêa and I am an Information Security Consultant, i have working on projects that help people, organizations and companies take control of their own security.

 Currently live in Campinas, a quiet city in Brazil.
-I have more than 3 years experience of programming and studies on information security.
+I have more than 3 years experience of Software Development and on Information Security.

+My work is focused on understanding threat models, analyzing existing applications and building intelligent tools to combat current and future security risk for both individuals or groups.

+I have audited high profile websites for security vulnerabilities and have managed and worked in teams of software developers and computer scientists delivering high performance architectures.

 ## Research Interest

-My researches are in the area of cryptology (cryptography and cryptanalysis).
-More specifically I work on projects that help people take control of their own security and privacy.
+My researches are in the area of Information Security, more specifically I work on projects that help people take control of their own security and privacy.

 On my [profile on Github](https://github.com/GouveaHeitor){:target="_blank"} you can see some of my codes written during my researches.